Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L04_Modifying_Forms.md

 21. Select the **Home** tab.

-22. Click **Remove**.
+22. Click **Edit** and **Remove**.
 We are removing this field because we added a duplicate field to the header.

 23. Add the **Start Date** field to the **General** section and place it below the **Title** field.
-You can add fields to the form by selecting the section you want to add the field to and double clicking on the filed you want to add, or you can drag the field from the field explorer and drop it in the section you want to add the field to.
+You can add fields to the form by selecting the section you want to add the field to and double clicking on the field you want to add, or you can drag the field from the field explorer and drop it in the section you want to add the field to.